The vast world of science is filled with captivating stories waiting to be told.

 1. Decide on Your Focus for the Science Blog

-Your first step towards building a successful science blog is to decide on the focus of your new blog.
+Your first step in learning how to start a science blog is to decide on the focus of your new blog.

 Listed below are a few possible ways you can position your blog: